certificate ii in animal studies

 Animal Care Educator

-She has also worked as an animal attendant and in the education centre at the RSPCA, and in an administrative role at Central Animal Records dealing with animal welfare.
-Mahni has a well rounded background that is an asset to both ACAC and our students.
+She has also worked as an animal attendant and within the education centre at the RSPCA, as well as in an administrative role at Central Animal Records with a focus on animal welfare.
+This breadth of experience informs a practical, systems-based understanding of animal care, regulation, and ethical practice.